DeutscheSoft/toolkit/README.md

 full flexibility which comes with CSS. toolkit widgets offer consistent and intuitive APIs.

-## Demo and Documentation
+## Documentation

 The complete API documentation can be found at [http://deuso.de/toolkit/docs/].
 The documentation contains interactive examples for many Widgets.

 Alternatively, the documentation can be directly built from the source code.
-Simple run `make documentation`.
-Note that the documentation generator is written in the [Pike](http://pike.lysator.liu.se/) programming language.
-Once the documentation has been successfully extracted, simply navigate a browser to the file `index.html`.
+The documentation in the source files uses the common jsdoc syntax and [JSDoc 3](https://usejsdoc.org). can be used to generate the documentation.
+If you have jsdoc installed, simply run

+    make jsdoc

+## Demos

+Several online demos of interfaces using toolkit can be found at [http://demo.deuso.de].

+## Reporting Bugs

+When you find a bug in this software, please report it to our issue tracker at [https://github.com/DeutscheSoft/toolkit].

 ## License